Tata Steel to sell iron ore to Bhushan Steel at arm's length pricing

 Tata Steel has got the Odisha government's nod to sell iron ore from its captive Khandabandh mine in the state to its newly acquired Bhushan Steel plant.

-Though Bhushan Steel Ltd (BSL), in which Tatas have acquired 72.65 per cent stake, has become a subsidiary of Tata Steel, it required the permission of the state government to supply ore from the company’s captive mine as BSL continues to be a separately listed entity.
+Though Bhushan Steel Ltd (BSL), in which Tatas have acquired 72.65 per cent stake, has become a subsidiary of Tata Steel, the latter requires the permission of the state government to supply ore from its captive mine, as BSL continues to be a separately listed entity.

 “Such an arrangement will help the state government earn revenue on the sale of ore”, said a state government official.